jeanjun/pinch-zoom-native/README.md

-# zoom
+# pinch-zoom-native

-🖼️ 🔍 zoom is a library that enables natural image zoom in/out gestures.
+🖼️ 🔍 pinch-zoom-native is a library that enables natural image zoom in/out gestures.

 ## Setup and Running
 ```bash